Tax Treaties

 It also includes DWP invalidity pensions (non-military), though military invalidity pensions and pensions paid to victims of war are a separate category and are exempt from French tax entirely.

-If you are unsure which category your pension falls into, see our UK Government Service Pension guide for the treaty definition in detail.
+If you are unsure whether you are in receipt of a Government Pension, see our UK Government Service Pension guide for the treaty definition in detail.

 Which Country Has the Right to Tax It

-Under Article 17 of the UK-France double tax treaty (2008), private pensions — including most occupational pensions — are taxable only in the country of residence of the recipient.
+Under Article 17 of the UK-France double tax treaty (2008), private pensions are taxable only in the country of residence of the recipient.
 If you are a French tax resident, that means France has sole taxing rights.

 This means: